idris-lang/Idris-dev/docs/proofs/example1.rst

    * - Place a term into a hole, unifying its type
      - fill (Var \`{{x}})

-   * - The state now looks like this:
+   * - The state still looks like this:
      - .. image:: ../image/elabProofStateEx1_3.png
           :width: 312px
-          :height: 124px
+          :height: 57px

-   * - The logic now looks like this:
+   * - and the logic like this:
      - .. image:: ../image/elabLogicEx1_3.png
           :width: 131px
           :height: 45px